 What we learned at Google’s Travel Summit EMEA in Dublin

-Last April, EveryMundo attended Google’s Travel Summit EMEA in Dublin and while we were able to learn about trends and key lessons from our peers in the region, we were also able to witness that nothing compares to one-to-one interactions and exchanges of ideas – in the end, travel is about people, it is about connection and this Summit was an opportunity to reinforce and reinvigorate our connections.
+Last April, EveryMundo learned about travel trends and insights from Google’s Travel Summit EMEA from our peers in the region in Dublin, we were also able to witness that nothing compares to one-to-one interactions and exchanges of ideas – in the end, travel is about people, it is about connection and this Summit was an opportunity to reinforce and reinvigorate our connections.

 The two-day event included keynotes from global brands like Meliá Hotels, Air France, Radisson, and Oyo, and a deep dive into AI, travel trends, and the behavior of the ever-changing consumer by Google, The Future Laboratory, and WPP.